 Dinner Party (Director = Angel Manuel Soto, Screenwriters = Charlotte Stoudt/Laura Wexler,* 13min.) – NEW YORK PREMIERE (Production partners Skybound Entertainment and RYOT are currently seeking financing and distribution to further develop the series in VR)

 A work of docudrama (“docu,” that is, provided one believes in the truth of the source material), Dinner Party is the only VR film I watched where I was completely untethered from cables; the headset (a Samsung Gear) and headphones, though wired to each other, are otherwise unattached to a central console.
 Furthermore, with six fully rotatable chairs set around a mock dining-room table, each viewer of the film is free to spin around as much as possible (something I did throughout, as director Soto uses the complete 360º of the space, shooting with, as he told me, a Technocrane).
 We start above a conventional early 1960s house, surrounded by a spectral shimmer, then settle into the living room/dining room combo as a sweet married couple attend to their four guests.
-Suddenly, a broken dish and the sounds from the record lead to a disturbing flashback where our hosts, Betty and Barney Hill, recall what they claim was an alien abduction.
-Truth, fanciful imaginings or the manifestation outright psychosis, Dinner Party is pure virtual cinema, immersing us completely in the terror of the unknown.
+Suddenly, a broken dish and the sounds from an LP on the record player lead to a disturbing flashback where our hosts, Betty and Barney Hill, recall what they claim was an alien abduction.
+Truth, fanciful imaginings or the manifestation of outright psychosis, Dinner Party is pure virtual cinema, immersing us completely in the terror of the unknown.